A to Z of Expatriate Mortgages

-A tool used by many offshore lenders when considering applications for
+A tool used by many offshore lenders when considering applications for property

-In summary expatriate borrowers are treated as second class citizens who may
+In summary expatriate borrowers are treated as second class citizens who may as

-as well be from Mars as Dubai or Hong Kong.
+well be from Mars as Dubai or Hong Kong.
 It’s a frustrating business dealing

 with UK financial institutions from the UK – from overseas it’s a nightmare.

-Most lenders flimsy defence to inability to lend to expatriates or the need
+Most lenders flimsy defence to inability to lend to expatriates or the need to

-many years that the persistency of expatriate loan books is superior to that of
+years that the persistency of expatriate loan books is superior to that of

-The main banking groups, Barclays, HSBC, Lloyds (now withdrawn from
+The main banking groups, Barclays, HSBC, Lloyds (now withdrawn from expatriate

-lenders is required which in turn could open up the expatriate market.
+required which in turn could open up the expatriate market.

-A further factor is that lenders’ underwriting procedures are now so geared
+A further factor is that lenders’ underwriting procedures are now so geared to

-zero progress in this field of lending operations – pathetic really, and what an
+progress in this field of lending operations – pathetic really, and what an

 opportunity for a lender with foresight seeking to build a risk free, high